ignackodotcom/C83Ascii/README.md

 # C83Ascii

+## Ascii character table definitions

 3rd edition of the library

 part of the C83Project<br>
 support for 8.3 file naming conventions with the exception of the main include and code files<br>
 support C89 and higher editions<br>

-ascii character table macro definition

 <br>